kamkor/blog/_posts/2015-9-30-Covariance-And-Contravariance-In-Scala.md

 ![diagram]({{ site.baseurl }}/images/Covariance-And-Contravariance-In-Scala/items_model.png)

 Long time ago all kinds of trash could be put into single garbage can.
 Nowadays, trash must be segregated into different garbage cans - one for plastic items, one for paper items and so on.
-Contravariance means that if you need a garbage can for plastic items, you can simply set in its place a garbage can for items, because item is the super type of plastic item.
+Contravariance means that if you need a garbage can for plastic items, you can simply set in its place a garbage can for items, because item is the supertype of plastic item.
 In Scala, this can be expressed as follows.

 {% highlight scala %}
 class GarbageCan[-A] {